ViennaTools/ViennaFit/docs/getting-started/concepts.md

 **Tips:**
 - Start with wide bounds, narrow after initial run
 - Use log scale for parameters spanning orders of magnitude
-- Check physics: negative rates usually don't make sense
+- Check physics, set a range which makes sense

 ### Fixed Parameters